 The process for creating, updating, and deleting a template asset is almost identical to the processes uses for normal assets.
 The only difference is the lack of environment-specific properties.
 Security properties are only defined once for the asset.

-To situate an asset in an environment, right click on the template asset name in the Template Assets dialog box, select the Situate option, and specify the environments to situate the template asset in.
+To situate an asset in an environment, click on the situate button in the template assets list, and specify the environments to situate the template asset in.
 After a template asset is situated within an environment, these properties should be revised in the assets generated on the basis of these.
 This is because the values associated with the template asset properties may not be inline with assumptions held about Low, Medium, and High assets in the specification being developed.

 Create a security pattern¶